barrettotte/CF-SQL-Client/README.md

 A simple browser SQL client for DB2 and MSSQL written with Lucee.
 This was made to just screw around with Lucee and some SQL.
+Pay no attention to the ugly JavaScript I used to tie my frontend to backend.

 ## Features